EvoX: A Distributed GPU-accelerated Framework for Scalable Evolutionary Computation: Implementation

 \section{Implementation}

 \ourlib{} is developed in Python and leverages JAX for optimized execution on hardware accelerators.
 The design integrates distributed computing features using either Ray or distributed JAX.
-For the implementation using Ray, modules and their respective states are treated as actors, assigned to Ray's scheduler.
-For the implementation using distributed Ray, users initiate a consistent program across nodes, but with distinctions in input arguments.
-Based on this foundation, we further crafted a comprehensive library, comprising a wide spectrum of EC algorithms for both single- and mult-objective black-box optimization.
+For the implementation using Ray, modules and their respective states are treated as actors, and assigned to Ray's scheduler.
+For the implementation using distributed JAX, users are asked to initiate a consistent program across nodes, but with distinctions in input arguments.
+Based on this foundation, we have further crafted a comprehensive library.
 For user convenience, \ourlib{} is readily available on PyPI, facilitating an effortless installation process via the \texttt{pip} command.
+Moreover, we provide a comprehensive documentation\footnote{The documentation of \ourlib{} is available at: \url{https://evox.readthedocs.io/}.} for detailed user guidance.

-In detail, for single-objective black-box optimization, \ourlib{} presents EC algorithms spanning categories such as Evolutionary Strategies (ES), Particle Swarm Optimization (PSO), and Differential Evolution (DE), as listed in Table~\ref{tab:algorithm_list_so}. for multi-objective black-box optimization, the library covers all three representative types of EC algorithms: dominance-based, decomposition-based, and indicator-based ones, as listed in Table~\ref{tab:algorithm_list_mo}.
+In detail, for single-objective optimization, \ourlib{} presents EC algorithms spanning categories such as Evolution Strategy (ES), Particle Swarm Optimization (PSO), and Differential Evolution (DE), as listed in Table~\ref{tab:algorithm_list_so}. for multi-objective optimization, the library covers all three representative types of EC algorithms: dominance-based, decomposition-based, and indicator-based ones, as listed in Table~\ref{tab:algorithm_list_mo}.
 Beyond algorithms, \ourlib{} also provides seamless support for a diverse set of benchmark problems, which fulfills various research and application requirements.
-This collection includes reinforcement learning environments and benchmark test suites for numerical optimization, as listed in Table~\ref{tab:problem_list}.
+This collection includes benchmark test suites for numerical optimization and environments for reinforcement learning tasks, as listed in Table~\ref{tab:problem_list}.
+All algorithms and problems are implemented in a tensorized manner to maximize the parallelization benefits of GPU acceleration.